rayrapetyan/shmaps/README.md

 It also consumes much less memory.
 - refactored expiration logic (std::chrono is used for all timing operations)
 - added bench and tests
+- note you can't use any data types allocating memory as keys or in values (e.g. you can't use std::string, but you can use shmem::String)

 ## Compilation